 If you would like to participate in an upcoming group, contact Cory at the Church Office (559)683-2254.

-Research indicates that as many as 35% of all females have been sexually violated.
 These are startling facts.
 The pain of having been sexually violated is often concealed by those who carry its scars.
 Chained as prisoners of the past, many hide in secrecy, afraid of the consequences of revealing the horrors of childhood and adult experiences.
 On the surface, they may seem carefree and happy, yet inside a festering wound exists.

 This group provides a safe and caring environment where you can be heard with confidentiality and not be judged… a place where your pain can be brought into the light of Jesus’ healing power and restoration can begin.
 Recovery includes healing from the traumas done to us at sometime in our past, as well as healing from the influence these past experiences continue to have on our lives.